michaelschwobe/osx-web-dev-setup/README.md

 If you have list of applications you need and don't feel like downloading and installing them manually, try [Homebrew Cask](http://caskroom.io/).
 If you prefer to do it the manual way, read on.

-### iTerm
+### iTerm2

 Install [iTerm2](https://www.iterm2.com/) and then install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) via curl.

 **Colors:**
-Download [base16 Ocean Dark iTerm colors](https://raw.githubusercontent.com/chriskempson/base16-iterm2/master/base16-ocean.dark.itermcolors), go to `iTerm > Preferences > Profiles > Colors > Load Presets > Import`, upload the base16 file and select it as your preset.
+Download [base16 Ocean Dark iTerm2 colors](https://raw.githubusercontent.com/chriskempson/base16-iterm2/master/base16-ocean.dark.itermcolors), go to `iTerm2 > Preferences > Profiles > Colors > Load Presets > Import`, upload the base16 file and select it as your preset.

 **Fonts:**
-Browse to [Powerline-patched fonts](https://github.com/powerline/fonts) and follow the installation instructions, go to `iTerm > Preferences > Profiles > Text > Change Font` and change both fonts to "Source Code Pro for Powerline".
+Browse to [Powerline-patched fonts](https://github.com/powerline/fonts) and follow the installation instructions, go to `iTerm2 > Preferences > Profiles > Text > Change Font` and change both fonts to "Source Code Pro for Powerline".

 Finally, in `~/.zshrc` switch the theme declaration to: